Nothing excites me more than getting new toys for my garage, but getting excited about a new garage door opener is tough.

 - Automatic battery backup ensures your access to the garage

 - Compact space-saving design w/ the power to lift an 850 lbs. door

 - HomeLink® & Car2U® compatible (No external repeater box or bridge needed.)

 If you’re looking for a side garage door opener for your small business, consider the LiftMaster LJ8950W.

-Like other LiftMaster products, the LJ8950W includes a backup battery.
-I’ve said before, this is a must-have feature if you get power-outages, or live in a disaster-prone area.
-It ensures 24/7 to access the facility, even if the product malfunctions or inclement weather shuts down the power.
+Like many other LiftMaster products, the LJ8950W includes a backup battery.
+As I’ve said, this is a must-have feature if you get power outages or live in a disaster-prone area.
+It ensures 24/7 access to the facility, even if the product malfunctions or inclement weather shuts down the power.

-Finally, the LiftMaster LJ8950W comes with a myQ Smart Facility Access, a cloud-based software that provides real-time data and analytics about your door’s operation.
+Finally, the LiftMaster LJ8950W comes with myQ Smart Facility Access.
+This cloud-based software provides real-time data and analytics about your door’s operation.